• Skip to primary navigation

 Get WP RSS Aggregator Pro

-5. Add a Credit Link
+Step 5.
+Add a Credit Link

 To credit the original author and build a mutually beneficial relationship, you should link to the source for each post.

 To help you do this, the WP RSS Aggregator plugin lets you automatically prepend or append content to the imported content.
-You can also include dynamic tags, like a post’s URL and content source.
+You can include dynamic tags, like a post’s URL and content source.

-You can see the available dynamic placeholder shortcodes in the Feed to Post – Prepend to Content or Feed to Post – Append to Content settings.
+You can see the dynamic placeholder shortcodes in the Feed to Post – Prepend to Content or Feed to Post – Append to Content settings.

 For example, here’s what it might look like to add a credit link to the beginning of an imported content item:

-Add content to RSS feed
+import rss feed to wordpress steps: Add content to RSS feed

-6. Remove Unwanted Elements from Feed Items
+Step 6.
+Remove Unwanted Elements from Feed Items

 Some feeds might include content that you don’t want to import and show in your widget, like ads or social media share buttons.